Allegheny County Airport: Facilities

-Runway 5/23, at 2550'x 100 was closed some years ago due to the FAA policy of not funding runways that short and needed expansion for Voyager Jet Center.
+The closure of Runway 5/23, at 2550'x 100 was announced in 2004, due to the FAA policy of not funding runways that short and needed expansion for Voyager Jet Center.
 The Rwy 5 VOR approach was decommissioned at that time.

 County Police station

-The airport has a small station operated by the Allegheny County Police Department as a local station and a base for airport security operations.
-The airport offices and flight schools are patrolled by private security companies who work closely with the County Police.
+The airport once had a police station, it was converted to other uses when the Airport authority took police protection out of the budget.
+Today there's no police security at the airport.

 Security

 The airport does not have a defined airport security checkpoint as most flights are private planes or company jets.
 Airlines provide their own security inspection, if any.
 The way the airport building is laid out would make a checkpoint impractical and hard to control.

 Crash Fire Rescue

-An ARFF (Airport Rescue and Fire Fighting) station, adjacent to the former gate 1, is manned 24hrs a day by professional airport firefighters.
+An ARFF (Airport Rescue and Fire Fighting) station, adjacent to the former gate 1, is staffed 24 hours a day by professional airport firefighters.
 It had been closed in a cost-saving move and responsibilities taken over by the local volunteer fire department.
 However, it was reopened after a single engine plane with a fire landed and the pilot later succumbed to his burns.